Home Warranty Reimbursement: How to Get Paid Back for Out-of-Pocket Repairs

 How long does home warranty reimbursement take to process?

-Most major home warranty companies take between 10 and 30 business days to process a complete reimbursement claim.
-The timeline starts once all required documentation has been submitted.
+Most major home warranty companies take between 10 and 30 business days to process a complete reimbursement claim in 2026.
+Some providers like Home Warranty Inc. advertise reimbursement within a week of receiving complete documentation.
 Claims missing receipts, contractor license numbers, or photos may be delayed until documentation is complete.

 Will I get reimbursed for the full amount I paid the contractor?

 Not necessarily.
 Home warranty reimbursements are typically calculated using the company's internal pricing rates, which are often lower than retail contractor prices.
-Additionally, per-item coverage caps apply — meaning if your repair exceeded the plan's limit for that system, you'll only be reimbursed up to the cap.
-Your service fee is also not reimbursable.
+Additionally, per-item coverage caps apply, so if your repair exceeded the plan's limit for that system, you'll only be reimbursed up to the cap.
+Your service fee of $75 to $150 is also not reimbursable.

 What's the difference between a reimbursement claim and a cash settlement?